amengemeda/COA-Assignemnt-2/README.md

 # COA-Assignemnt-2

 This repository conatins two java files that contain implementations for the two questions given in Assignemnt 2.
-Program_one.java is for question 1
+Program_A.java is for question 1
-Program_two.java is for question 2
+Program_B.java is for question 2
 Group Members

 122475 Amen Gemeda ICS B